 If you smell a sulphurous, eggy odour when you use your boiler, there’s probably a gas leak.
 Immediately turn off the boiler and call the National Grid then get in touch with a registered Gas Safe Engineer.
 Do this if you ever detect any unusual odours emitting from your boiler.
 In this situation, your boiler may well need replacing.
 Consider the advice of your engineer carefully.

 Your boiler shouldn’t ever leak water.
 If it does, an internal component – such as a valve or seal – may have broken.
 Leaving a problem such as this unfixed could lead to an electrical short-circuit, and even structural damage to your home.
 So switch your boiler off and have it professionally checked.
 Hopefully, it’ll be possible to restore it to full working order, without the need to replace it.

 If your boiler is in it’s golden years it might be hard to find spare parts when a repair is needed.
 This doesn’t mean that you need to rush out and buy a new boiler, but it does mean that some carefully research on the cost and availability of spares is worth doing.

 If it’s expensive to replace obsolete parts, consider how often you need to do this.
 A real workhorse of an old boiler might hardly ever have issues, in which case, it’s probably worth repairing.
 If you Gas Safe Engineer needs to scour the internet for new parts on a regular basis, the mounting cost of repairs could mean it’s more economical for you to replace the boiler instead.

-If you decide that new boiler is the right option for you, you us a call today on 01727 730590 for a free no obligation quote or visit our website.
+If you decide that new boiler is the right option for you, you us a call today on 01727 730590 for a free no obligation quote.